Frequently Asked Questions:

-Please check with the Modern Languages and Comparative Literature, the Department of Romance Studies, the Department of Classical Studies, or the African Studies Department for placement exam times and locations.
+Please check with the World Languages and Literatures, the Department of Romance Studies, the Department of Classical Studies, or the African Studies Department for placement exam times and locations.

 What if I am a bilingual student and wish to request a proficiency evaluation?